 When you call a spa to book a massage, you're almost always asked if you prefer a male or female massage therapist.
 Guess what?
 They know what you're going to say.
 "I prefer a female, please."
 This is true whether you're male or female.
-Women prefer female massage therapists because they know they will be naked under that sheet and they don't want some many thinking, "she's fat," or worse, "she had a great body."
+Women prefer female massage therapists because they know they will be naked under that sheet and they don't want some thinking, "she's fat," or worse, "she had a great body."

 Heterosexual men prefer female massage therapists because their association with getting naked under a sheet is that there's a woman in the room, touching them.
 Even if it's not a sexual experience, it's more comfortable and easier to relax.

-They don't want to worry about a male therapist being gay.
-(Gay men, who are big spa-goers, don't have this hang-up.)
+More experienced spa-goers often don't care whether massage therapists are male or female.
 They're comfortable with the routine and know the most important factor is skill, not gender.
 Massage therapists are trained to respect boundaries and use proper draping techniques, so these issues shouldn't be a problem.

 Issues with Male Therapists

+Is it true that sometimes there are issues?
+Yes.
+Occasionally a male massage therapist behaves inappropriately.
 A woman might be told that she has a great body during a massage.
-The guy was definitely fishing.
 There shouldn't be any comments like that.
 Or a male therapist's hands might go uncomfortably high on a woman's inner thighs.